Home

 Alternating turns

-This variant can mostly be lead also with a partner you dance with the first time, and thus can serve as suitable introduction to new and exciting variants.
-Start by dance the first two beats as normally, with two dalsteg.
+This variant can mostly be lead also with a partner you dance with the first time, and thus can serve as suitable introduction to new exciting variants.
+Start the dance for the first with two dalsteg, as in plain skånsk mazurka.

 At the two turns outwards, the follower makes her normal turns while the leader takes his mazurka steps forwards, letting the follower turn under his arm.